JoelKessler/PyGEDAI/README.md

 # Cleaned tensors are available in cleaned_chunks once the callbacks have fired.
 ```

+Threshold updates run on the main streaming thread.
+When it's time to refresh, the stream waits for all currently running cleaning jobs to finish, then recomputes the thresholds, and only after that lets new chunks be processed.
+Jobs that were already running use the old thresholds.
+All chunks after the update use the new ones.

 The notebook `testing/RealTimeEEG.ipynb` contains a full example that pairs this pattern with a `queue.Queue` to plot real-time updates while GEDAI runs concurrently.

 Call `stream.reset()` to clear thresholds while keeping the leadfield or `stream.close()` when shutting down the pipeline.
 The `state` property surfaces the current buffer and thresholds so you can checkpoint progress between sessions.